Tidal triggers and the predictability of solar activity: Conclusions

 For the merged data set, we also computed the correlation of the events with the square of the sum of the three tidal trigger functions which is dominated by steep peaks separated, on average, by gaps of 629.29 days (1.723 years).
-When shifting this function (and its various moving averages) backwards or forwards in relation to the solar events, we found that the maximum correlation typically occurred with a positive time shift of up to 70 days.
+When shifting this function (and its various moving averages) backwards or forwards in relation to the solar events, we found that the maximum correlation typically occurred with a positive time lag of around 70 days.
 At first glance, this is surprising, since one would expect the reverse, meaning that tidal peaks should precede solar events.
-One possible explanation is the significant width (of approximately 100 days) of the main peaks of the $s^2(t)$ curve, which could induce flux tube launches already at the rising flank of the tidal trigger of the Rossby waves.
-In view of the oscillatory behavior of the $s^2(t)$ curve, such a high sensitivity could perhaps also explain the occurrence of solar events in between the spikes, as was strikingly evident for the Carrington event.
+One possible explanation is the significant width (of approximately 100 days) of the main peaks of the $s^2(t)$ curve, which could lead to flux tube launches already at the rising flank of the tidal trigger of the Rossby waves.

 All this shows that we still have a long way to go before we understand the physical mechanism that links the excitation of magneto-Rossby waves by tides with the launching of flux tubes.
-It goes without saying that any viable forecast must also take into account the current phase of the 11-year Schwabe cycle.
-In this context, the third harmonic of the Hale cycle may also play a role, as suggested by recent results of \cite{Velasco2026}.
-Apart from this, we must also acknowledge that although Rossby waves provide an ideal resonance ground for tidal forces to act upon, it cannot be ruled out that other mechanisms are at play.
+It goes without saying that any viable forecast must also take into account the actual phase of the 11-year Schwabe cycle.
+In this context, the third harmonic of the Hale cycle may also play a role, as suggested by recent results of \cite{Velasco2026} and confirmed in Appendix A. Apart from this, we must also acknowledge that although magneto-Rossby waves provide an ideal resonance ground for tidal forces to act upon, it cannot be ruled out that other mechanisms are at play.

-In the future, it may also be worthwhile including somewhat less extreme events, such as X-flares and sub-GLE events, in the data analysis.
+In the future, we will assess how much further the correlations can be improved by taking into account the dependence of the weights of the three waves on the instantaneous toroidal field.
+It may also be worthwhile including somewhat less extreme events, such as X-flares and sub-GLE events, in the data analysis.